 The bird on the bottle is a symbol of Sean’s journey as Mari’s winemaker.
 This bird is a magpie with a grape in its mouth, flying from a gilded birdcage, ready to stretch its creative wings.

-The grapes were harvested in two batches at peak ripeness on October 16th and 29th, and were pressed on the 17th and 29th respectively.
-The fruit was fermented separately in stainless steel tanks on its lees, and stopped at a cold temperature to preserve residual sugar.
-The two batches were blended together on January 15th, 2021, racked on July 6th, and bottled on July 28th after one light filtration.
+The grapes were harvested from Grishaw on October 14th and from Jamieson on the 17th from its ripest block.
+The fruit was fermented in stainless steel tanks on its gross lees for three months, and stopped at a cold temperature to preserve residual sugar.
+The wine was racked off its gross lees on January 17th, 2022, and aged for another six months before being filtered on June 14th, and bottled on July 6th.

-Sweeter Rieslings go well with anything pork, whether it be spicy or sweet and sour.
-The soft fruit and light acidity helps our Late Harvest compliment heavier cheese dishes, like baked raclette (try with pork sausage, bread, & pears) or macaroni and cheese with ham.
-For dessert, try pairing with a mango sticky rice or other tropical fruit.
+Riesling goes well with anything pork, whether it be spicy, sweet, or sour.
+The wine’s soft fruit and light acidity complement heavier cheese dishes, like baked raclette.
+Grilled seafood is another seasonable option.
+For dessert, try complementing the wine’s flavors with a mango sticky rice or crème brûlée.

 Riesling ages wonderfully and will evolve in character with maturity.
-A patina effect can create new flavors that some describe as “petrol”.
-We recommend enjoying now through at least 2031.
+We recommend enjoying now through at least 2032.